oxsecurity/megalinter/docs/installation.md

 # Installation

+## Assisted installation

+Just run `npx mega-linter-runner@beta --install` at the root of your repository and answer questions, it will generate ready to use configuration files for Mega-Linter :)

+_This function is in beta version_

+## Manual installation

 The following instructions examples are using to latest Mega-Linter stable version (**V4** , always corresponding to the [latest release](https://github.com/nvuillam/mega-linter/releases))

 - GitHub Action: nvuillam/mega-linter:v4